Published 15 January 2021

 “The Feaster from Afar” is the last complete piece.
 At least it is a competent horror story.
 Like Clark Ashton Smith would want, Brennan does not get lost in extraneous lore.
 The smug novelist Sydney Madison goes on a retreat to an isolated hunting lodge in rural New England, where he begins feeling weird vibes and receives cryptic warnings from the locals.
 He suffers recurrent vivid nightmares of the Feaster from Afar, Hastur, pursuing him through a nighted wilderness.
 Inevitably, as a result of Madison’s arrogance and skepticism, something grizzly happens.
 Classic horror stuff.

-In my opinion, though, Brennan falls into one of same traps as Wade: he decides Lovecraft’s pulp fiction should exist in-universe.
-“It’s suthin’ spoke about in the Cthulhu Mythos—yew heerd a that, I hope?” one of the country folks tells Madison (277).
-Of course, the foolish city slicker Madison is contemptuous of Lovecraft, like he is of the locals: “Madison had skimmed through part of it [Lovecraft’s work] with disgust” (277).
-It is too silly, outside of a comedy or something, to suggest that a pulp fiction author, obscure in his lifetime, was secretly writing true prophecies about real-life alien monsters.
+Brennan falls yet again into one of same traps as Wade: he decides Lovecraft’s pulp fiction exists in-universe.
+“It’s suthin’ spoke about in the Cthulhu Mythos—yew heerd a that, I hope?” one of the country folks tells Madison in a rather offensive funetik aksent (277).
+Of course, the foolish city slicker Madison is contemptuous of Lovecraft, like he is of the locals: “Madison had skimmed through part of [Lovecraft’s work] with disgust” (277).
+It is too silly, outside of a comedy or a much more surreal story about fiction springing to life or something, to suggest that a pulp fiction author, obscure in his lifetime, was secretly writing true prophecies about real-life alien monsters.

 The book ends with some fragments by Lin Carter that include his own underwhelming edits to Blish’s underwhelming The King in Yellow script.
 Notably, of all the writers, Carter is the first to reincorporate the sorcerer Hali whom Bierce mentioned in “An Inhabitant of Carcosa.”
 Most others, following Chambers, used Hali as the name of the lake where Carcosa is situated.
 Bringing back Hali the person serves as a kind of bookend to…end the book.